Plan for a Future Career

 This guide contains Career Cruiser lesson plans and activities.

-The Florida Virtual Campus is Florida's online resource for information on online postsecondary courses and programs, financial aid, college and career readiness planning, and information that was previously available on FACTS.org.
-Students who have electronic Personal Education Plans (ePEPs) may access them on the Florida Virtual Campus website through January 2013.
+The Florida Virtual Campus is Florida's online resource for information on online postsecondary courses and programs, financial aid, and college and career readiness planning.

 Florida Office of Student Financial Assistance